 Singapore is spectacular.
 And thankfully, Singapore is easy and safe to travel around for solo travelers.
 There’s nothing stopping you from having a great time in this tiny little country.
-The city may be a bit much, but make some traveling buddies to explore it with and you’re bound to have a blast.
-The main thing to keep in mind is to just make sure you travel smart in Singapore!

 Is Singapore safe for solo female travelers?

-However, you’re in luck.
+You’re in luck.
 Singapore is safe.
 Comparatively, it’s very safe for solo female travelers.
 There’s not going to be a lot to keep you from having an amazing time in this city, especially if you’re a bit of a foodie!

 To make sure you’re completely prepared, here are some safety tips for female travelers in Singapore so you can stay as safe as possible whilst still having an amazing time.

 - Know that you will attract more attention if you’re by yourself.
-Whilst Western people DO live in Singapore, you will still (most likely) stick out.
+Whilst Western people do live in Singapore, you will still (most likely) stick out.
 Knowing that and not letting any amount of attention get to you, whether that’s male, female or generally from everybody, is going to help you keep your head up.